 For any fire to occur, it requires three components—oxygen, heat, and a fuel source.
-As a dust collector provides an airflow that pulls dust and fumes from the air to be filtered which may be circulated back into the plant, it provides two of the three components needed to start a fire—a fuel source and oxygen.
+As a dust collector provides an airflow that pulls dust and fumes from the air to be filtered, which may be circulated back into the plant, it provides two of the three components needed to start a fire—a fuel source and oxygen.
 More than being aware of the possibility of a combustible dust fire, proper operation of a dust collector includes limiting the opportunity for a fire to occur.
 Prevention begins with identifying causes and implementing preventive measures.

 Identify & Eliminate Ignition Sources

-Combustible fires can occur when an ignition source such as an airborne ember or spark enters the dust collector and ignites.
-Thus, identifying and eliminating any possible ignition source around the dust collector should be a priority.
-In manufacturing facilities where metal cutting, grinding, welding, and like processes occur, the work should be carried out away from the dust collector.
-If a spark from the grinder or an ember from welding strikes the dust collector’s filter media it could result in combustion and a serious fire throughout the facility.
+- Combustible fires can occur when an ignition source such as an airborne ember or spark enters the dust collector and ignites.
+Thus, identifying and eliminating any possible ignition source around the dust collector should be prioritized.
+In manufacturing facilities where metal cutting, grinding, welding, and like processes occur, the work should be carried away from the dust collector.
+If a spark from the grinder or an ember from welding strikes the dust collector’s filter media, it could result in combustion and a serious fire throughout the facility.
 Though it goes without saying, no smoking around the dust collector should be strictly enforced.
 All dust collection systems build up static electricity.
 If these systems are not grounded, electricity becomes a hazard that could start a fire.
-Ensure a proper grounding kit is in place, while keeping in mind a large system may need more than one kit.
+Ensure a proper grounding kit is in place while keeping in mind a large system may need more than one kit.
 This safety accessory is essential to any complete dust collection assortment.

 Provide Deflagration Vents for Protection

-If a dust collector is processing combustible dust, equip the collector with deflagration vents for protection.
+- If a dust collector is processing combustible dust, equip the collector with deflagration vents.
 Deflagration vents are a cost-effective passive method that can redirect the force and path of the fire away from the work environment.
 The vents are designed to open when predetermined pressure levels are reached within the dust collector.
 If there is combustion, the vent allows passage of the initial wave of flame and excessive pressure, directing it to a safe area, reducing and limiting danger, hazards and damage.

 Clean Dust Hoppers

 Change Filters Regularly

 Protect the Ductwork with Isolation Valves

-Protecting ductwork can help contain a dust collector fire from spreading.
+- Protecting ductwork can help contain a dust collector fire from spreading.
 As a preventive measure, if combustion occurs, having flow-activated isolation valves installed within the ductwork protects work areas from the release of smoke and fire into work environments.
 Such protection for the ductwork is recommended in the National Fire Protection Association (NFPA) guidelines.
-When a deflagration pressure wave occurs within a dust collector, a properly designed flow-activated isolation valve closes to prevent further passage of flame and smoke.
+When a deflagration pressure wave occurs within a dust collector, a properly designed flow-activated isolation valve closes to prevent further flame and smoke.